-ENGL 204-3 Canadian Literature 11
+ENGL 204-3 Canadian Literature II

 A study of the development of poetry, fiction, drama, essays, biography, and satire from 1940 to the present.
+Prerequisites: Two of Engl 101-3,102-3, 103-3.

-ENGL 205-3 Creative Writing 1

-This workshop course is for students with a special interest in original creative expression.
+ENGL 205-3 Creative Writing I This workshop course is for students with a special interest in original creative expression.
 Students will submit their own written work (poems, short stories, or plays) for class discussion and comment.
-Prerequisites: Permission of instructor.